EMCarlos/EMCarlos/README.md

 - :palm_tree: I was born and raised near beautiful beaches, and the one on the right is a special little spot.
 - :point_up: My beginnings where in Python and my first full project was [HealthySkin](https://www.healthyskinaruba.com).
-- :zap: I’m currently learning more about Full-Stack Development (MERN Stack) at [OdinProject](https://www.theodinproject.com/).
+- :zap: Lifelong learner and AI enthusiast.
 - :soccer: I’m currently working @ [Librodepases](https://librodepases.com).

 <br />